 Across and Into #1 from Flow Motion

-From early in my arts practice I have had an interest in the interpretation of the environment as a space of actions and processes, drawing on the land art movement.
-Initially I made sculptures in the landscape but soon realised that these works are often seen, and in general, only communicate to an audience through the monocular apparatus of lens-based media.
+From early in my art practice, I have had an interest in the interpretation of the environment as a space of actions and processes, drawing on the land art movement.
+Initially, I made sculptures in the landscape but realised that these works are often seen, and in general, only communicate to an audience through the monocular apparatus of lens-based media.
 As such the conveyance of experiences and processes involved in making and perceiving in the environment were largely lost on those beholding the resulting images.
-This realisation led me to practices of construction for or with the camera, eventually leading to a philosophy of challenging the hegemonic dominance of photography as a way of visual communication, whilst still using the medium as a tool of interpretation.
-I am increasingly interested in how our ‘world-view’ is, at least in part, a social construction and that visually lens based media play a large part in this construction.
+This led me to practices of construction for or with the camera, eventually leading to a philosophy of challenging the hegemonic dominance of photography as a way of visual communication, whilst still using the medium as a tool of interpretation.
+Themes and practices include archaeological excavation, re- and up-cycling, industrial ruination, urban hinterlands, marginal rural space, and coasts as bioregional edges.
+Forms include sculpture and installation, photography and film, drawing and writing.

-The recent work displayed here has come about as the result of an intense period of practice as research at Northampton University, where I was awarded a scholarship to undertake a doctorate between 2011 and 2015, which I was recently awarded.
-Prior to this I studied an M. A. in Documentary Photography at The Centre for Photographic Research, University of Wales, Newport (2005 – 2007).
+I recently completed a doctoral research project (title:- In Flux; Land, Photography and Temporality) at Northampton University (2011-2015).
+Prior to this, I studied an M. A. in Documentary Photography at The Centre for Photographic Research, University of Wales, Newport (2005 – 2007).
 My academic studies began at the University of Sunderland, where I studied Fine Art (Sculpture and Photography) B.A.(hons) graduating in 1991.

 Artworks are available to purchase, most can be printed to order within specific requirements, contact me for further details.

 All text and images on this website © John Sunderland.
 All rights reserved